 Adapt Adaptogens

 Stress is a major life concern, with or without the pandemic.
-To combat stress, people go for adaptogenic herbs, which help maintain cortisol levels and also help the body deal with stress.
+People go for adaptogenic herbs to combat stress, which help maintain cortisol levels and help the body deal with stress.
 Adaptogens are herbs and plants used to help the body adapt to stressors of all kinds.
-Each type of adaptogen has its own unique properties and benefits.
+Each type of adaptogen has its unique properties and benefits.
 Some of them are tulsi, mushrooms, ashwagandha, etc. Adaptogens are solutions to many of the problems of modern living: low mood, stress, anxiety, depression, and strengthening of the immune system.

 Comfort at Home